medinaalonso/DataGran/README.md

 ## Get_output
-The following URL uses a GET method pass an ID to the API and then return the values for that specific ID.
+The following URL uses a GET method to pass an ID to the API and then return the values for that specific ID.

 ```
 http://192.168.1.65:5000/get_output?id=6216ca77f8a564f13af36cba